Shippable/docs/sources/platform/runtime/machine-image/language-versions.md

 	|1.2         |  - Ubuntu 14.04<br>- Ubuntu 16.04 | [v5.6.1](/platform/runtime/machine-image/ami-v561/) and earlier |
 	|1.1         |  - Ubuntu 14.04<br>- Ubuntu 16.04 | [v5.6.1](/platform/runtime/machine-image/ami-v561/) and earlier |

+	Note : Golang builds on Shippable using `gvm` which will take care of installing any version of golang provided to it, or it will use the one already installed on the machine.

 ## Java

 The following images are available when you configure `language: java` in your [shippable.yml](/ci/yml-structure/) for a [runCI job](/platform/workflow/job/runci), we automatically use a default language image for your build.
 The specific language image chosen depends on the Machine Image selected for your subscription.